 Furthermore, an article published in the Journal of Veterinary suggests that feral wolf mothers who eat grass during pregnancy are more likely to give birth to grass-eating puppies.
 So even if your Chihuahua is parasite-free, he may continue to exhibit this behavior because it's hard-wired in his DNA.

 Theory #4) Boredom

-Maybe your Chihuahua eats grass simply because they are bored.
+Maybe your Chihuahua eats grass simply because he's bored.
 Chihuahuas need regular mental and physical stimulation.
-If they don't receive this stimulation, they'll become bored and seek other ways to pass the time.
-This may include chewing on carpet, tearing up rolls of toilet paper, barking, biting their nails, and eating things they normally wouldn't, such as grass.
+If you don't give it to them, they'll become bored and seek other ways to pass the time, such as chewing on carpet, tearing up rolls of toilet paper, barking at passing cars, biting their nails, and eating things they normally wouldn't, such as grass.

-This problem is easily avoided by providing your Chihuahua regularly exercise, preferably at least 30 minutes per day, and leaving plenty of toys around.
+This problem is easily avoided by providing your Chihuahua with regular exercise, preferably at least 30 minutes per day.
+You can also keep your Chihuahua busy throughout the day by providing him with toys.
 Puzzle toys are particularly useful for keeping dogs occupied.
-They typically feature a hidden compartment in which a treat is placed.
-In order to retrieve this treat, your Chihuahua must knock the toy around until it falls out.
+Some feature hidden compartments in which a treat is placed.
+In order to retrieve this treat, the Chihuahua must knock the toy around until it falls out.
 The only downside with puzzle toys is that most dogs learn how they work after a couple of times, allowing them to retrieve the treat with little effort.